noahgibbs/codefolio_middleman/source/posts/2012-08-06-My-First-Thousand-in-Product-Revenue-Story-and-Numbers.html.md

 On July 30th, <a href="http://rubysource.com">RubySource</a> found my book somehow.
 Thanks, RubySource!
 That was worth a few sales and a lot of subscriptions.
 By the end of July I was at 118 subscribers.

 I also finally automated sending out people's ebook immediately when they paid me.
 That was kind of important ;-) I <a href="http://us2.campaign-archive2.com/?u=c5569fb6471a3e64be2aa1466&id=91cc6cf613&e=[UNIQID]">emailed 119 people about it</a>, mostly because it was also two days before the price hike.
-This time I <b>did</b> include a link to <a href="https://rebuilding-rails.com/payment_page">buy the book</a>.
+This time I <b>did</b> include a link to buy the book.

 Well, almost.
-After having <a href="http://codefol.io/posts/Developers-Are-You-Sure-That-Payment-Page-is-Secure-">written an impassioned post</a> about how you should never put your credit card info into a page without a green lock, I forgot to type "https" in the email.
+After having <a href="http://codefol.io/posts/Developers-Are-You-Sure-That-Payment-Page-is-Secure">written an impassioned post</a> about how you should never put your credit card info into a page without a green lock, I forgot to type "https" in the email.
 Somebody emailed me back, mentioning my hypocrisy, immediately.
 Have I mentioned that I love writing for developers?
 I really do.

 I thought fast and fixed it <a href="http://codefol.io/posts/Automatic-HTTPS-JavaScript-Redirect">with a quick JavaScript patch</a> before anybody else noticed.
 Abject apologies to my customers have served me well, but it's nice to make one fewer!